johnleejunhan12/hill-climb-painter/README.md

 ## Overview

-Hill Climb Painter is an image reconstruction algorithm that transforms images and short animations into painted representations by sequentially placing textured brush strokes.
-A greedy hill-climbing algorithm is used to iteratively optimize each stroke’s position, rotation, and scale, minimizing the visual difference between the target image and the canvas.
+Hill Climb Painter is an image reconstruction algorithm that converts images and short animations into painted versions by sequentially placing textured brush strokes.
+It uses a greedy hill-climbing algorithm to optimize the position, rotation, and scale of each stroke to reduce the visual difference between the target image and the canvas.

 Each brush stroke is assessed for its visual impact before being applied to the canvas, ensuring that only those contributing meaningful detail are added.
 As more strokes are layered, coarse and abstract forms are gradually refined into structure, creating a photorealistic painting with the textured aesthetics of impressionism.

 ## Features

 ![Image](/readme_stuff/ui_owl.jpg "Painting of an owl")

-### 🎨 Input and Output
+### Input and Output
 - **Multiple Format Input**: PNG, JPG, JPEG, and animated GIF inputs
 - **High-Resolution Output**: Specify a desired resolution of the final painting (up to 4K)
 - **Texture-Based Painting**: Use custom PNG textures such as brush strokes or shapes

-### ⏰ Real-Time Visualization
+### Real-Time Visualization
 - **Live Painting Display**: Watch the algorithm work in real-time in a pygame display
 - **Progress Tracking**: Visualize improvements of texture placements during optimisation process
 - **Painting Progress GIFs**: Save time-lapse animations of painting progress

-### ⚙️ GUI for parameter customization
+### GUI for parameter customization
 - **Persistent settings**: Selected target, texture and parameters are automatically saved
 - **Hill Climb Settings**: Extensive customization of hill climbing parameters
 - **Vector Field Pattern**: Align textures to a mathematically defined vector field